PlanIQ supports a number of industry-wide algorithms that you can apply to your datasets to make predictions.

 For example, in a data collection with 10 items, Anaplan AutoML picks the algorithm that provides the best MASE result for the majority of items.

-Based on MASE, Algorithm A provides a good forecast for three items, and Algorithm B provides a good forecast for eight items.
+Based on MASE, Algorithm A provides the best forecast for three items, and Algorithm B provides the best forecast for eight items.
 The engine chooses Algorithm B as it provides a better performance for the majority of the items.

 Amazon Forecast AutoML

-Amazon Forecast checks all of the Amazon algorithms and applies the most suitable one for your entire dataset.
-Amazon Forecast AutoML selects an algorithm that provides the best prediction performance.
-This is based on an assessment of the performance at P10, P50, and P90 quantiles for the entire data collection.
+Amazon Forecast checks all of the Amazon algorithms and applies the most suitable one for your data collection.
+Amazon Forecast AutoML selects an algorithm that provides the best prediction performance for the entire data collection based on an assessment of the performance at P10, P50, and P90 quantiles.

-This is a Convolutional Neural Network - Quantile Regression model for large datasets.
+This is a Convolutional Neural Network - Quantile Regression model for larger datasets that contain hundreds of time series.
 It's the only algorithm that accepts related data with or without forward-looking information.
 The algorithm also accepts attributes.

 Note: We recommend you use a different algorithm for datasets that have a weekly time scale and yearly seasonal patterns.

 This is an Autoregressive Integrated Moving Average algorithm.
 It's a statistical model useful for datasets that can be mapped to stationary time series.
-Use for small datasets.
+ARIMA can be used when simple concepts of trend and seasonality are likely to explain most of the variance in the time series data.
+Since this algorithm processes each list item separately, it's unable to take advantage of related data or attributes.

 CNN-QR and DeepAR+ are global algorithms.
-They're looking not only at individual time series in order to predict it, but also learning from other time series from the same dataset.
+They look not only at individual time series in order to predict, but also learn from other time series from the same dataset.
 This is particularly useful in cases where multiple time series share similar behaviors.

 Here is a summary of the technical differences between the individual algorithms: